Learning from the past, living in the moment, and leaving footprints for the future. Stories of lov

 He died in 1811 and asked to be buried by the rites of the Church of England.
 He left his wife half of his livestock, 29 slaves, and the right to live on any of his plantation for life.

-Daughter Elizabeth who married John Houston 1st, my 3rd great grandparents, got the south half of Talbot Island called Santa Maria Plantation.
+Daughter Elizabeth who married John Houston 1st, my 3rd great grandparents, got the southern half of Talbot Island called Santa Maria Plantation.

 All in all, Spicer owned and operated five plantations.
 "Old township" on the St. Mary's; Santa Maria at the mouth of Nassau River; Isabella Plantation, now known as Punta de Hazzard or Point Hazzard; San Carlos, North of and near St. John's River still called San Carlos.